Lower bounds on the chromatic number of random graphs: Outline

 The study of the partition function $Z_\beta(\GG)$ is closely intertwined with the study of the probability distribution $\mu_{\GG,\beta}$ from~\eqref{eqPotts1}.
 What turns the latter task into a challenge is the possible presence of extensive stochastic dependencies amongst the colours that $\SIGMA\in[q]^{V_n}$, drawn from $\mu_{\G,\beta}$, assigns to the different vertices.
 While there are short range dependencies between the colour of a vertex $v$ and the colours of vertices in its proximity, the expansion properties of $\GG$ are apt to cause long-range dependencies as well.

-To cope with this issue, we are going to compare $\GG$ with another random graph model $\G_1$ in which the dependencies between the vertices are more manageable.
-Specifically, we will show that $\Erw[\log Z_\beta(\GG)]$ is upper-bounded by $\Erw[\log Z_\beta(\G_1)]$.
-To this end we will construct an interpolating family of random graphs $(\G_t)_{t\in[0,1]}$ such that $\G_0$ essentially coincides with the random graph $\G$ from \Sec~\ref{Sec_The_Potts_antiferromagnet}.
+To cope with this issue, we are going to compare $\GG$ with another random graph model $\G_1$ in which the dependencies between the vertices are more manageable. \aco{Specifically, we will upper-bound $\Erw[\log Z_\beta(\GG)]$ in terms of $\Erw[\log Z_\beta(\G_1)]$.} To this end we will construct an interpolating family of random graphs $(\G_t)_{t\in[0,1]}$ such that $\G_0$ essentially coincides with the random graph $\G$ from \Sec~\ref{Sec_The_Potts_antiferromagnet}.
 To compare $\G_0$ and $\G_1$ we will show that $\frac{\partial}{\partial t}\Erw[\log Z_\beta(\G_t)]$ is non-negative.
 This general proof strategy is known as the interpolation method.
 The specific interpolation scheme $(\G_t)_{t\in[0,1]}$ that we use is an adaptation of the construction that Panchenko and Talagrand~\cite{PanchenkoTalagrand} used to study binary problems on binomial random hypergraphs (e.g., random $k$-SAT formulas).
 In the case of random regular graphs, the present construction can actually be viewed as a special case of the interpolation scheme from~\cite{COP}.
 But since we need to perform the analysis for the binomial random graph anyway, a unified treatment of both models incurs little overhead.